kevinsogo/compgen/docs/preparation.md

 # Validators

-A validator checks if an input file is valid.
+A validator checks if an input file is strictly valid.
 It should return with 0 exit code iff the input is valid.
-Validators should be strict: no tolerance for any extra newline or space.
+A validator should be strict: it must not tolerate any extra newline or space.
 Here's an example:

 ```python
 from sys import *